 - External or internal connection to your Mac

-- Can be used simultaneously with another floppy drive
+- Can be used simultaneously with other floppy and hard disk drives

 I developed Floppy Emu here at Big Mess o’ Wires, over a period of several years.
-You can view the tech details and progress reports from the development blog if you’re interested in its history.
-There’s a TON of info there on nitty gritty details and problems solved along the way.
+You can view the tech details and progress reports from the development blog if you’re interested in its history and operation.
+There’s a TON of info there on nitty gritty details and problems solved along the way, so check it out!